-As the Schools Proprietor I want to establish this group, so I’ve been in the school for several weeks about three days per week.
-I know that these groups, once set up, become the means through which the whole school community regulates how the school works.
+As the Schools Proprietor I want to establish this group; I have been in the school for several weeks, approximately three days per week.
+I know that these groups, once set up, become the means through which the whole school community regulates how the school operates.
 These groups ensure that our school community is an inclusive, thriving and emotionally healthy environment.

 The theme of our session is how real life collides with our values-led school.
 Our pupils are impressing upon us the lives they lead outside.
 They are doing what every teenager does, reminding us that we are old, not with it and we don’t understand.
-We are not cool, not tuned in and if only we were then we would get them.
+We are not cool, not tuned in and if only we were then we would understand them better.

 They are doing exactly what we want them to do.
 They are talking about their lives both inside and outside our school community.
 They are talking emotionally about the stresses and strains of being a teenager with social, emotional and mental health needs or Autistic Spectrum Conditions with additional co-morbid features like an anxiety disorder.
 For us, this is as good as it gets.